 - Then, find a serene, comfortable space in your home where you can be alone and sit down, or stand up, on your towel.

-- Apply oil first to the crown of your head (adhipati marma) and work slowly out from there in circular strokes—spend a couple of minutes massaging your entire scalp (home to many other important marma points—points of concentrated vital energy) Try some extra TLC with our Jade Comb here!
+- Apply oil first to the crown of your head and work slowly out from there in circular strokes—spend a couple of minutes massaging your entire scalp (home to many points of concentrated vital energy) Try some extra TLC with our Jade Comb here!

 - Face: Massage in circular motion on your forehead, temples, cheeks, and jaws (always moving in a upward movement).
-Be sure to massage your ears, especially your ear-lobes—home to essential marma points and nerve endings
+Be sure to massage your ears, especially your ear-lobes.

 - Use long strokes on the limbs (arms and legs) and circular strokes on the joints (elbows and knees).
 Always massage toward the direction of your heart